dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 This edition of the Dynamsoft Barcode Reader (hereafter called “the library”) is designed for adding barcode reading capabilities to websites.
 Based on JavaScript and WebAssembly, the library supports all major modern browsers including Chrome, Firefox, Safari, etc. across all mainstream desktop and mobile operating systems such as Windows, macOS, Linux, Android, iOS, etc.

 Dynamsoft carefully designed the APIs of the library so that a novice developer can integrate it into a website with just a few lines of code.
-The seamless integration of the library means that end users can use it on the web like any other page.
+The seamless integration of the library means that end users feel little difference when using a page that has incorporated it.

 With the library integrated, end users can open the web page in a browser, access their cameras and read barcodes directly from the video input.